NuGet/NuGet.Client/.github/PULL_REQUEST_TEMPLATE.md

 <!-- If this is an engineering change or test change only, you do not need an issue. -->
 <!-- Find or create an issue in NuGet/Home and paste the full url. -->
 <!-- At the maintainers discretion, multiple changes may apply to a single issue, but only when the PRs are all created within a short period of time. -->
 Fixes:

 ## Description

 ## PR Checklist

-- [ ] Meaningful title, helpful description and a linked issue
+- [ ] Meaningful title, helpful description and a linked NuGet/Home issue
-- [ ] Automated tests, a test exception request or does not apply
+- [ ] Added tests
-- [ ] Create and link to an issue to update docs if this PR changes settings, environment variables, new feature, etc.
+- [ ] Link to an issue or pull request to update docs if this PR changes settings, environment variables, new feature, etc.